HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 8-11

 Kanawao belongs to the Hydrangea family, which is endemic to the Hawaiian Islands.
-With showy flowers, it is a long-lived plant that can reach 15-20 feet and thrive best in higher elevations.
+With showy hawaiian flowers, it is a long-lived plant that can reach 15-20 feet.

 17. Pua Kala